 Get more exercise

 A high-stress or sedentary lifestyle can aggravate the colon, so it’s important to find ways to relax and take time to let your body get the exercise it needs to stay functioning properly.
-A Harvard study found that regular exercise can reduce the risk of diverticulitis in men by up to 37 percent.
+A

 In extreme cases, surgery is an option for relieving colon pain.